 Students will arrange to observe speech-language therapy at an off-campus clinical site and participate in speech-language therapy sessions with clients.
 No clock hours may be counted from this experience.

 Students plan speech-language stimulation and enrichment activities that are age and developmentally appropriate; write a weekly lesson plan documenting the speech-language objectives being stimulated; and implement the activities with at-risk populations at off-campus sites.

-Students assist other student clinicians in CSD 500 or 501 in the on-campus clinic.
+Students assist other student clinicians in CSD 500 or CSD 501 in the on-campus clinic.
 As assistants, students participate in supervised clinical practice, including treatment, data collection, preparation of materials and writing of progress notes and lesson plans.
 Students may also participate in clinical research.
 Attendance at seminars on treatment techniques and current topics in speech-language pathology is required.

 .25, .50 or 1.00 credit

 Studies may include readings and clinical study or research.
-Consent of instructor required.

 This course gives Honors Program students the opportunity to design and implement a significant research project in the field of speech-language pathology, culminating in an appropriate public dissemination of research methods and findings.
 This research must build upon previous coursework taken within the major or minor, facilitating faculty supervision and guidance.